ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/fibonacci-algorithms.md

 `fibonaccicreator` program to collect data.
 Ultimately, you need to answer the following three research questions:

-- Is the fibonaccicreator of two data containers faster with a `list` or a `tuple`?
+- Is the `fibonaccicreator` faster when it uses the `recursive` or the `iterative` method?
-- Is the fibonaccicreator of two data containers faster with a double or single `for` loop?
+- Is the `fibonaccicreator` faster when it stores data in a `list` or a `tuple` data container?
+- Which configuration of the `fibonaccicreator` is the most memory efficient?
-- Overall, what is the fastest approach for computing the fibonaccicreator of two data containers?
+- Overall, what is the fastest approach for computing and storing the Fibonacci sequence?
+- Overall, are there modes of the `fibonaccicreator` that are less suitable for Python?

 ## Running Checks